romaingd/romaingd.github.io/_posts/2018-09-24-ICLR2018-Multi_Scale_Dense_Networks.md

 * **Early classifiers lack coarse-level, global features** - only fine-scale, local features are available at early stages.
 * **Early classifiers interfere with later classifiers** - early classifiers tend to optimize the early features for the short-term, conflicting with the long-term optimization of late classifiers, that achieve better performance.

-These two issues will drive the design of MSDNet through the inclusion of two specific components, that each address one issue.
+These two issues will drive the design of MSDNet through the inclusion of two specific components, each addressing one issue.

 <br>

 ### Early classifiers vs. dense connections

 Let us take a common CNN architecture, [ResNet](https://arxiv.org/abs/1512.03385), and attach an intermediate classifier at a (more or less) early stage of the architecture.
-We then train both (final and intermediate) classifiers jointly (here on CIFAR-100), weighting their losses equally, and look at the accuracy of the final classifier, to see if the presence of the intermediate classifier has any influence on the final performance.
+We then train both (final and intermediate) classifiers jointly (here on CIFAR-100), weighting their losses equally, and look at the accuracy of the final classifier.
+If there a noticeable difference in performance with the standard setting, the presence of the intermediate classifier is likely to have an influence on the construction of the features.

 ![Final accuracy when intermediate classifier is attached]({{site.baseurl}}/assets/img/2018-09-24-final_acc_when_intermed.png){: .center-image}